 If you or someone you know is affected by diabetes, polio or scoliosis, or you have a special needs child, Westerly Hospital offers compassionate guidance and camaraderie through our support groups.
 All groups are free and open to everyone.

 This group meets on the second Wednesday of every month, 7:00pm – 8:30pm at Westerly Hospital’s Nardone Conference Center.
-Please note the group does not meet in July and August.
+Please note the group will resume meeting in February, 2017 and does not meet during the months of July and August.
 The group focuses on concerns of diabetics, how to deal with a diabetes diagnosis, psychosocial aspects of diabetes, common emotional reactions, and dealing with the transition of living with diabetes.
-The group is facilitated by Herb Nieburg, PhD, a psychologist and associate professor at Mitchell College who deals with health-related issues, and Mark Rogers, PharmD, CDOE, Clinical Pharmacist at Westerly Hospital and site coordinator of the Hospital’s Diabetes Education Program.
+The group is facilitated by Mark Rogers, PharmD, CDOE, Clinical Pharmacist at Westerly Hospital and site coordinator of the Hospital’s Diabetes Education Program.
 For more information, call our Diabetes Clinic at 401-348-3533 or 1-800-348-5960 ext.
 3533.

 Post Polio Syndrome Support

 This group meets on the third Saturday of the month, 10:00am – 12:00pm, in Westerly Hospital’s Henry J. Nardone Conference Center.
 Facilitated by a community member who is also a polio survivor, the group provides resources, information and support for those who have been stricken with polio and are now experiencing symptoms associated with post-poliomyelitis.
-Upcoming sessions: February 21, May 16, August 15, and October 17.
 For information, visit the group’s website.